grownjs/jamrock-guide/docs/command-line.md

-  --watch    Enable file-watching on the development web-server --unocss   Enable stylesheet pre-compilation with UnoCSS --fswatch  Use fswatch for file-watching (default is false)
+  --watch    Enable file-watching on the development web-server --unocss   Enable stylesheet pre-compilation with UnoCSS

   --dts      Produce the .d.ts definitions from web-server routes --name     Filter routes by name (contains)